RaymondSHANG/RaymondSHANG.github.io/_posts/2022-02-03-eigengene.md

 In [WGCNA](https://github.com/cran/WGCNA/blob/85d34a5cd9945f44425f5490ad0cecda1aa5ecf7/R/Functions.R), by default and in most of times, the first principle component is used to represent the expression values of a group of genes, under the name of eigen gene.
 But sometimes, we just want to calculate eigengene genes, how to do that in a simple way?

-After going through the codes in WGCNA functions, I have two solutions for this: data_PCA is row as genes,and columns as samples
+After going through the codes in WGCNA functions, I have two solutions for this: data_PCA is row as genes,and columns as samples.
+This kind of row-column structure is the transpose of what are generally used in statistics and machine learning field.

 1. Using WGCNA
     ```r
     library(WGCNA)